amjad-aburaya/FML-webseite/README.md

 * [Login-&-Signup](#Login-&-Signup)

 ### Home
+The first page in the website and map to everything.
 ### About
 Here we describe your company and talk about everything in the company.
 ### Blogs